Want to follow along with this writing? Sign up Today, it's free and easy

 I'm interested to see what people think of this in comparison to 'Vigilante Man', since I submitted both to my high school literary magazine and this was the piece that was accepted.

-almost 3 years ago Linna Lee said:
+about 3 years ago Linna Lee said:

 Your descriptions are strongly written and very evocative of mood and the characters' feelings of weariness and routine, and in that sense, I think your descriptions are successful.
 In regards to a couple comments people have made about making the mystery more obvious/spelling things out - you mention the disillusionment taking place in the first lines, but this isn't returned to.
 There doesn't need to be an actual ACTION taking place, but I think we do need to know more about what the drifter wants.
 As a character, what are his desires?
 Why are you writing about this particular day, at this moment?
 If we had an answer to this, it could guide the entire piece from beginning to end.
 Description can serve a lot of purposes in a story, and in this one, it evinces tone and atmosphere very well, while avoiding a focus on characterization.
 Regardless, a well-written piece!

-almost 3 years ago Ella Fee Nix said:
+about 3 years ago Ella Fee Nix said:

 you are an amazing writer. this story h=is very deep and interesting. i loved the way it flowed from the man to the driver.
 I can tell you have edited but you still need a little more. there are some missing commas. besides that I loved your story.
 Great job!

-almost 3 years ago Åɳɳḭε said:
+about 3 years ago Åɳɳḭε said:

 Interesting idea for a story.
 Below are some things I noticed along with suggestions/opinions.
 Sorry if I sound a little harsh.
 I'm trying to be really honest and it's rather late (so may be cranky)